How to Find the Financing Option That Best Fits Your Small Business

 If the equipment you need will likely become outdated fast, you may find leasing is a better option.
 The Equipment Leasing and Finance Association recommends leasing only if you plan to use the equipment for three years or less.
 You likely won’t need a down payment, either, so this can be a good choice if capital is tight.

 Looking for Options Specific to Your Business?
 Read: The Best Small Business Loans for Niche Entrepreneurs

 Using Your Home Equity to Fund Your Business

-If you are a business owner and a homeowner you have an additional option: Tapping into your home equity.
+If you are a business owner and a homeowner, you have an additional option: Tapping into your home equity.
 Many business owners think twice about options like a home equity line of credit because there is the possibility of losing your house.
 This is particularly true if you’re just launching a business, as there’s no guarantee it will take off.